beginning of content

 • Children or young people may need foster care if they are unable to live with their families.

-• Foster care may be for any length of time from a few days to many years.
-A child may need foster care at short notice (emergency foster care).
+• Foster care can last from a few days to many years, sometimes at short notice (emergency foster care).

-• You do not need to have a lot of money or own your own home to be a foster carer.
+• You do not need a lot of money or to own your own home to be a foster carer.

-• The legal requirements and processes regarding foster care are different in each state and territory.
+• The rules for foster care are different in each state and territory.

 What is foster care?

-Foster carers provide a more stable environment for vulnerable children and young people and take on the responsibility of being their parents for a period of time.
+Foster carers provide a stable home for vulnerable children and young people who can’t live with their own families for a period of time.

-Children may be placed in foster care following a court order, or a voluntary arrangement between the child’s guardian/s and a service provider.
+Children may be placed in foster care following a court order, or a voluntary arrangement between the child’s guardian and a service provider.

 Why are children fostered?